Pezmc/distant-socializing/README.md

 [Tabletop Simulator](https://www.tabletopsimulator.com/) emulates a 3D environment with a table, which you can "sit" around and interact with as you would in real life.
 Once you have the hang of how to manipulate the environment, you can play thousands of games.

-Be aware that only a few of the games available are "legitimate" implementations and available for purchase, the majority of games are clones built by the community.
-Uou can download them from the [workshop](https://steamcommunity.com/workshop/browse/?appid=286160&browsesort=totaluniquesubscribers).
-Examples include UNO, The Settlers of Catan and Carcasonne.
+Be aware that only a few of the games available are "legitimate" implementations and available for purchase, the majority of games are clones built by the community and rely on the honour system.
+You can download them from the [Steam workshop](https://steamcommunity.com/workshop/browse/?appid=286160&browsesort=totaluniquesubscribers).
+Examples include UNO, The Settlers of Catan and Carcassonne.

 One downside is that all your players need to own a copy of Tabletop Simulator to join.
 It's currently available for 50% off at [Fanatical](https://tabletopsimulator.com/news/announcements) and activates on Steam.
 Additionally, only a few of the games are scripted, meaning it's up to the players to know how to play correctly and manipulate the pieces, as you would in person.

-#### Digtal Board Game Implementations
+#### Digital Board Game Implementations

 Recently, several publishers have been releasing digital versions of their board games for purchase.
 Again, a downside is that, usually, all the players need to own a copy, but you're rewarded with a high quality digital implementation, that's usually scripted.
 Some popular games include: